Vansh-Baghel/Stocks-/Stock-Notes.md

 - 72 rules says that if you divide the yearly interest with 72, it will give out total years it will take to double your amt.

+## Fundamental Analysis Vs Technical Analysis

+- When you do investment, you do fundamental analysis, when you do trading then technical analysis.

 ## Fundamental Analysis

 - **Value VS Price**: Value means what value is the product giving, matlab uska worth kya hai.
 Price means uska price kitna hai.